guyver2/battlechess/Readme.md

 - iOS app is ready and working, but thanks to Apple's App Store terms we cannot release it without paying...

+### Building the app

+If you are builind the app from source and it complains that cocos2dx doesn't have neon_matrix_impl.c, copy it from cocos2dmods/ to the directory where it is looking for it.

 ## Credits & Licence :